ulix-google/bodegabar/README.md

 ## Instrumentation

-Example of a mounted (distance) sensor using a 3D printed component (to be used to detect hand placement):
+Example of a distance sensor using a 3D printed mount (to be used to detect hand placement):

 ![right hand sensor](static/right_hand_sensor.gif)